TheOneReed/EVTCalendar/README.md

 ## Usage

 EVTCalendar is a project to implement a somewhat blizz-like calendar addon to WoW V1.12.1.
-This replaces the clock in the top right with a calendar button.
+This replaces the clock in the top right with a calendar button, which can be clicked to open the calendar.
 Alternatively, the calendar can be brought up with "/evt".

 This calendar has PARTY/RAID/GUILD communications, and all invites are done through these channels.
 Blizzard did not introduce addon capable WHISPER communications until V2.0.
 Because there is no access to a serverside database, this